fsimonsec/simon-crawlext/README.md

 V3 is a full architectural rewrite, not just a UI update:

 - 🟢 **Live Status Code Checking** – Every discovered URL is checked in the background and color-tagged by status (200, 301, 403, 404, 500, etc.)
-- ⚙️ **Dedicated Background Engine** – Requests now run through a real background worker (V2's was a 3-line stub) with a concurrency-limited request queue
+- ⚙️ **Dedicated Background Engine** – Requests now run through a real background worker with a concurrency-limited request queue
 - 🔁 **Rate-Limit Resilience** – Automatic retries (up to 8), backoff delay, and pause-after-burst logic to survive `429 Too Many Requests`
 - 🧠 **Smart Caching** – 15-minute TTL cache to avoid re-checking the same URL repeatedly
-- 📈 **~3x Larger Detection Engine** – Content script logic grew from ~350 to 1000+ lines for more accurate scope, param, and API detection
+- 📈 **~3x Larger Detection Engine** – More accurate scope, param, and API detection

-> V2 is still included in this repo for anyone who prefers the lighter, no-status-check version.
+> V2 is still available for anyone who prefers the lighter, no-status-check version.

 ---

-## 🎯 Why crawlext?
+## 🎯 Why CrawlExt?

-In Bug Bounty and penetration testing, **Attack Surface Discovery** is critical. crawlext automates this:
+In Bug Bounty and penetration testing, **Attack Surface Discovery** is critical.
+CrawlExt automates this:

 > **Just click a button and see all the URLs and APIs on the page — now with live status codes.**